Skip to content

 canvas2.renderAll();

-If you can't load the exported data, remember to call setup(fabric) before the loadFromJSON (on the same context) even if you dont use the returned ObjectFit class.
+If you can't load the exported data, remember to call setup(fabric) before the loadFromJSON (on the same context) even if you don't use the returned ObjectFit class.
+This registers the ObjectFit type in fabric's classRegistry, which is needed for deserialization.

 You can take a look at some of ours examples.

-The source code is freely avaliable in our GitHub Repository (opens new window).
-Contributtions are welcome.
+The source code is freely available in our GitHub Repository.
+Contributions are welcome.